Pau Grand Prix

 The Pau Grand Prix (Grand Prix de Pau) is a motor race held in Pau, in the Pyrénées-Atlantiques department of southwestern France.
 The French Grand Prix was held at Pau in 1930, leading to the annual Pau Grand Prix being inaugurated in 1933.
 It was not run during World War II and in 2020–2021 due to the COVID-19 pandemic.

 The race takes place around the centre of the city, where public roads are closed to form a street circuit, and over the years the event has variously conformed to the rules of Grand Prix racing, Formula One, Formula Two, Formula 3000, Formula Three, Formula Libre, sports car racing, and touring car racing.

 In 2021, Autocar included the Pau Grand Prix in its list of "The 10 best street circuits in the world".

 Circuit

-The race is run around a 2.769 km long street circuit, the "Circuit de Pau-Ville" laid out round the French town, and is in many ways similar to the more famous Formula One Monaco Grand Prix.
+The race is run around a 2.769 km long street circuit, the "Circuit de Pau-Ville" laid out around the French town, and is in many ways similar to the more famous Formula One Monaco Grand Prix.
 About 20 km to the west of the city, there is a 3.030 km long club track named Circuit Pau-Arnos.

 For the event, cars are set up with greater suspension travel than is typically utilised at a purpose-built racing circuit to minimise the effect of running on the more undulating tarmac of the street circuit.